dsyer/openapi-rust/controller/README.md

 A simple example of a Kubenetes controller in JavaScript.
+Code mostly copied from [Tech Squad](https://techsquad.rocks/blog/custom_kubernetes_operator_with_typescript/) with business logic from my [Cartograppher Demo](https://github.com/dsyer/carto-demo).

 Set up the CRD: